If GLP medication names feel confusing, that is because they are.

 Common Side Effects Across GLP-1 Medications

-All GLP-1 medications share similar side effects because they work on the same digestive pathways.
+GLP-1 medications often share similar side effects because many work on the same digestive pathways.
 The most common include:

 - Nausea — the most frequently reported side effect